What Happened to My Medical License? Dr. Westin Childs

 #1.
 Conventional medical doctors HATE doctors like me.
 I will explain more about why this is as we go but I want to put this here for now.

 #2.
 I’m kind of a rule-breaker.
 I’ll admit it.
 I don’t love to follow the rules.
 Even though I don’t break the law, I have no problem bending some rules.
-This bending of the rules is a problem for a Doctor because doctors are supposed to be “conservative”.
+This bending of the rules is a problem for a doctor because doctors are supposed to be “conservative”.
 My rule-breaking tendencies are the reason I was so successful, though!
 By breaking rules I wasn’t afraid to try new therapies, to listen to patients when they said things that went against the grain, to use medications off-label, and to combine therapies that wouldn’t normally be combined.

 #4.
 I did have 2 complaints against my medical license which are well-documented and available to the public.
 This story will explain those complaints and how they led to the surrender of my medical license.